lbnl-science-it/scienceit-docs/docs/hpc/software/install-using-spack.md

 # Install software using Spack

+!!! warning "Work in progress"

+    Work in progress...Links and details on this page might change

+    **Internal Note**: Some of the configuration yaml files given here can be added system wide to `etc/spack/` directory so that all users inherit them without having to copy to `~/.spack`.
+[Link to details of spack configuration scope](https://spack.readthedocs.io/en/latest/configuration.html).

 !!! warning "Spack on Lawrencium"

     Please read the [Spack on Lawrencium](spack-on-lawrencium.md) page before continuing with this page.